petershin/liferay-learn/docs/dxp/latest/en/using-search/search-pages-and-widgets/exploring-indexed-fields.md

 ---
 # Exploring Indexed Fields

-Some search features can be configured if you know how to explore the fields of search documents or inspect the field mappings of the search engine.
+Some search features can be configured if you know how to explore a search document's fields or inspect the search engine's field mappings.

 | Feature | Relevant Configurations | Use Case | Where to Look |
 | :--- | :--- | :--- | :--- |